 What if my page doesn’t have a form?

-Well, personally, I think it is not always necessary for landing page content to have a form.
-It is not the case that we always have to collect users' email address, instead, it could be a video, image, or anything that persuades the user to take certain conversion actions on that landing page.
+Well, personally, I think it is not always necessary for the landing page content to have a form.
+It is not the case that we always have to collect users' email addresses, instead, it could be a video, image, or anything that persuades the user to take certain conversion actions on that landing page.

 Here are examples of conversion actions:

 - Become a lead by submitting a form

 - Subscribe to a newsletter or email list

 All of these conversion actions accomplish the same basic goal: they progress people towards becoming a potential customer.
 At the end of the day, that's the goal of any landing page content.

 Landing Page Elements

 Now that we've made clear what a landing page is, let's talk about the essential elements of high-converting landing page design.